PRAYAG2000n/FPGA_Accelerated_Drone_Flight_Simulator/Final_Project/GPU Implementation/gpu_implementation.md

 ## Overview

 GPU implementation of the quadcopter flight controller using NVIDIA CUDA for performance comparison with FPGA.
 Runs on NVIDIA Tesla V100-SXM2-32GB.
+This was done in northeastern explorer cluster.

 **Results:**
 - Execution Time (mean): 5.68 µs